 Let us pray.
 Let us kneel.

 Almighty and eternal God, who dost not exclude from thy mercy even Jewish faithlessness: hear our prayers, which we offer for the blindness of that people; that acknowledging the light of thy Truth, which is Christ, they may be delivered from their darkness.
 Through the same our Lord Jesus Christ, who liveth and reigneth with thee in the unity of the Holy Spirit, God, for ever and ever.
 Amen.

 Let us pray for the Jewish people, the first to hear the word of God, that they may continue to grow in the love of His Name and in faithfulness to His covenant.
 Almighty and eternal God, long ago You gave Your promise to Abraham and his posterity.
 Listen to Your Church as we pray that the people You first made Your own may arrive at the fullness of redemption.
 We ask this through Christ our Lord Amen.

 Obviously, the two prayers contradict each other and reveal that Fr.
 Ratzinger’s assertion that the two “forms” of the “one Roman rite” express the same Faith is false; they teach a different faith, which is precisely why the Traditional Mass had to be done away with after Vatican II, and why the Novus Ordo church is so opposed to the real Traditional Mass.
-Is it any wonder that even now with the new Motu Proprio, the 1962 Missal may not be used on Good Friday?

 Obviously, the 1962 Missal’s prayer for the Jews clearly aims at their conversion to the True Religion (the greatest act of charity towards one’s fellow-man), whereas the Novus Ordo prayer is an exercise in typical Modernist double talk; it is so ambiguous that it’s not entirely clear what is actually being prayed for.